Types of USB Connectors: A Comprehensive Overview

 Micro-USB is a type of USB connector that is smaller and more compact than the Mini-USB connector.
 It can do data transfer and power delivery to different portable devices such as smartphones, tablets, and digital cameras.
 The connector has been specially designed for a long time usable than the previous connectors.

 There are a few variations of Micro-USB connectors such as Micro-USB-A and Micro-USB-B connectors.
-The features of the Micro-USB-A connector are alike to the Standard-A USB connector and the features of the Micro-USB-B connector are almost common to the Mini-B USB connector.
+The features of the Micro-USB-A connector are similar to the Standard-A USB connector and the features of the Micro-USB-B connector are almost common to the Mini-B USB connector.

 The Micro-USB connector has recently been replaced by the USB Type-C connector, which has improved its features and performance.